Jonathan Raban

-Jonathan Mark Hamilton Priaulx Raban (14 June 1942 – 17 January 2023) was an award-winning British travel writer, playwright, critic, and novelist.
+Jonathan Mark Hamilton Priaulx Raban (14 June 1942 – 17 January 2023) was a British award-winning travel writer, playwright, critic, and novelist.

-Background
+Early life

-Jonathan Raban was born in 1942 in Norfolk.
-He was son of Monica Raban (née Sandison) and the Rev Canon J. Peter C.P.
-Raban, whom he did not actually meet until he was three.
+Jonathan Raban was born on 14 June 1942 in Norfolk.
+He was the son of Monica Raban (née Sandison) and the Rev Canon J. Peter C.P.
+Raban, whom he did not actually meet until he was three due to his father's military service in World War II.
+According to his distant cousin, Evelyn Waugh, in his autobiography A Little Learning, this branch of the Raban family were first recorded in the early 1500s as yeoman farmers in Penn, Staffordshire, before they moved to London in the early 1700s where they went into business and, subsequently, into the professions, Colonial Service, and the British Army.
 He was sent to boarding school at the age of five.
 He was educated at King's School, Worcester, where like his father he was unhappy but discovered the comforting value of literature.
-He went on to study English at Hull University, where he became friends with the poet Philip Larkin.
-He supported himself by teaching English and American Literature.
+He went on to study English at the University of Hull, where he became friends with the poet Philip Larkin.
+He supported himself by teaching English and American literature.